newrelic/nri-prometheus/load-test/README.md

 runAllLoadTest
 ```

-The image is compile, deployed with `Skaffold`, the load test chart is deployed with 800 targets and the results from the
+The image is compiled, deployed with `Skaffold`, the load test chart is deployed with 800 targets and the results from the
 prometheus output are collected and parsed with a golang help tool.

 Check load_test.sh to gather more information regarding the behaviour.